outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - apply useful structures like 'changes' to derive interaction rules of meaningful structures like definitions which are meaningful in providing structures like limits/requirements/foundations to apply changes to, to fulfill problem-solving intents like 'apply changes to a standard solution to improve the solution'
+    - apply useful structures like 'changes' to find/build/derive useful structures like 'interaction rules' of meaningful structures like 'definitions' which are meaningful in providing structures like 'limits/requirements/interfaces' to apply changes to, to fulfill problem-solving intents like 'apply changes to a standard solution to improve the solution'
       - example: apply 'randomness' to generate functions that are random (rather than meaningful) as a way of generating 'not solution' structures, given that 'randomness' is an opposite structure of 'meaning'
         - similarly 'organization' structures (like 'sequences' which by definition have inherent order) can be a structure useful for generating solutions, given that solutions are by definition not random
           - a solution to the 'find a prediction function' problem cant be a random function of inputs, so it will inevitably be different from 'random functions of inputs'